AurelienVasseur/waltio-metrics/README.md

   - Fees and transaction volumes.

 Overall Wallet Metrics:

 - Similarly, aggregate metrics for the entire wallet should be tracked, including:
   - Total portfolio value over time.
   - Realized and unrealized profits/losses for the wallet as a whole.
   - Allocation of assets (e.g., percentage of stablecoins, volatile tokens, fiat, etc.).

 Historical Perspective:

 - These computations provide a chronological view of how individual token balances and overall wallet performance evolved.
 - Useful for identifying trends, making informed decisions, and improving portfolio management.

 ### 3. Enhancing Usability with a Graphical User Interface (GUI)

 Objective:

 - Implementing a GUI would make it significantly easier to visualize and interpret the computed metrics.
 This would improve the user experience by providing an intuitive way to interact with the data.

 Key Benefits:

 - Simplified Analysis:
   Users can view complex metrics and trends through charts, graphs, and tables instead of parsing raw data files.
 - Real-Time Insights:
   Allow real-time or dynamic updates to the visualizations when new computations are performed.
 - Better Understanding:
   Visual representations help identify patterns, trends, and anomalies in wallet performance or individual token behavior.
 - Ease of Comparison:
   Facilitate side-by-side comparisons of metrics for different tokens, fiat currencies, or time periods.

 Potential Features:

 - Interactive dashboards with filters (e.g., by token, fiat currency, date range).
 - Graphs for historical evolution of key metrics (e.g., portfolio value, profit/loss, token quantities).
 - Tables summarizing aggregated metrics for the wallet and individual tokens.
 - Export options for reports and visualizations (PDF, CSV, etc.).

+### 4. Compute Metrics for a Specific Time Period

+Enable the computation of metrics for a specific time period, such as one year, a single crypto market cycle, etc. This feature will provide greater flexibility for analyzing and evaluating investment performance.